 -- Expand Child and Dependent Care Tax Credits

 We support tax credits that allow families to care for their children and loved ones while maintaining financial self-sufficiency.
 Expanding refundable, family-friendly tax credits can lift families out of poverty, reward work, make regressive tax burdens less onerous, and improve families’ ability to secure caregiving services.
 (See JRLC’s No Poor Among You, 2010.)

 JRLC supports passage of the Impartial Judiciary Act and a subsequent constitutional amendment ballot question in the 2016 general election in order to reform our system of appointing and electing judges in Minnesota.
 (See JRLC’s Selecting Impartial Judges, 2008.)

 The Impartial Judiciary Act and the constitutional amendment would:

 The US Supreme Court and federal appellate courts have made rulings in the past decade (see the White and Citizens United decisions) that have opened the door to highly partisan judicial elections funded by large amounts of special interest campaign contributions.
-JRLC issued its policy paper on the heels of similar reports and recommendations made by the Quie Commission, the League of Women Voters, and the Minnesota Bar Association, all calling for a judicial election reform based on merit selection, public evaluation, and retention elections.
+JRLC issued its policy paper in 2008 following similar reports and recommendations made by the Quie Commission, the League of Women Voters, and the Minnesota Bar Association, all calling for a judicial election reform based on merit selection, public evaluation, and retention elections.